 Edinburgh is nicknamed Auld Reekie due to the smoke from coal fires that curled into the winter air creating a spooky mist over the city.
 Auld Reekie simply translates to ‘old smokie’.
 Today, the smoke has disappeared from the city along with the coal fires.
 However, the spookiness is far from gone in Edinburgh.
 In earlier days, it was illegal to be homeless forcing the less fortunate to move underground creating a warren of underground streets and cellars.
-With no water, no light and poor hygiene, the living conditions here were extremely poor.

 5. Underground Vaults